 Residents of GCC countries, who are employed as qualified professionals, and those accompanying them can obtain a visa on arrival for a maximum stay of 30 days in Qatar.

 However, it is important to note that the visitor should arrive from their country of residence in GCC.

 For example, a Philippines national who is a resident of the UAE should be travelling from UAE, not from the Philippines.

 Below are the conditions for issuing the GCC Residents visa:

 Conditions for Qatar Visa On Arrival for GCC Residents

 The visa will only be issued if you meet all the below conditions:

-- The passport should be valid for at least three months from arrival.
+- The passport should be valid for at least six months from arrival.